BSidesBoise/BSidesBoise17Badge/docs/building.md

 Building the POC
 ================

-Building the hardware & pinouts
+Building the hardware & pin outs
 -------------------------------
-The NodeMCU is powered off USB (at least for the POC) or by the Vin 5v input pin.
-Below is a simple diagram of the NodeMCU module and its pins which are described in more detail in the tables following.
+The NodeMCU can be powered off USB or by battery via the Vin 5v input pin.
+__It's crucial__ that only one power source is connected at a time to prevent hardware damage.Below is a simple diagram of the NodeMCU module and its pins which are described in more detail in the tables following.

 ### Key:
 * N/C  = Not Connected